thoughtbot/guides/style/README.md

 * Use `context` to describe testing preconditions.
 * Use `describe '#method_name'` to group tests by method-under-test
 * Use a single, top-level `describe ClassName` block.
+* Order validation, association, and method tests in the same order that they appear in the class.

 [Imperative mood]: http://en.wikipedia.org/wiki/Imperative_mood